OpenHack/openhack.github.com/washington/index.markdown

 In the past, people have worked on projects using NodeJS, Objective-C, Java, C, Lua and AngularJS, and on worked on iPhone and Android devices, Arduino, Tessel.io and Rasberry Pi.

+Feel free to join us on our [Gitter channel](https://gitter.im/openhack-dc/Lobby)

 ### Timeline

 * 5:45 Early birds arrive and setup